About depression in children

 When siblings and other family members know that your child has depression, they can help by being accepting and compassionate.
 But before you tell other people, ask your child whether this is OK.
 It’s important for your child to give permission for you to tell others.

-Looking after yourself when children have depression
+Looking after yourself when your child has depression

-Although you might be focused on looking after your child, you’ll be better able to do this if you also look after your own health and wellbeing too.
+Although you might be focused on looking after your child, you’ll be better able to do this if you look after your own health and wellbeing too.

-Consider seeking professional support for yourself if stresses and worries about your child are affecting your everyday life.
+Consider professional support for yourself if stresses and worries about your child are affecting your everyday life.
 Your GP is a good person to talk with.

 Here are more ways to get support: